pacheco/rust_stuff/README.md

 ### FramedTcpStream
 Wrapper over a tcpstream for sending/receiving length preceded frames

+### MuxServer
+A server listens for tcp connections and multiplexes messages into a single stream

 ### Echo examples
 Echo server, interactive client, and a "benchmarking" client